TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/README.md

 The libraries developed for the project are available in [libraries](./libraries).
 These libraries are useful for solving the exercises.
 The API reference and examples are also provided.

 ## Installation
+Before running the installation, make sure that all the prerequisites are already installed on the system.

 - Clone the Github Repository

 ```bash